 Best Fire Pits for Wooden Deck Patio in 2020

-Solo Stove Yukon Fire Pit – Editor’s Choice
+Solo Stove Bonfire Fire Pit – Editor’s Choice

 - Stainless steel body.